 We allow children daily opportunities to engage in the scientific method: hypothesizing, experimenting, observing and drawing conclusions.
 Some examples are: "What happens when we leave a piece of cheese or an orange slice in a bowl to sit for a week?"
 "What happens when you mix vinegar with baking soda or flour or oatmeal?"
 "What do those mixtures taste like?"
 "What happens when you add red water to blue water?"
 "What sinks or floats in a bucket of water?"
 "What is ice, steam, evaporation & absorption?"

 There is a 60-day withdrawal notice required for all enrolled students.
 We will attempt to fill all spots as soon as notice is given if possible

 See our rates section for more details.

-We offer part-time spaces based on the current availablity
+We offer part-time spaces based on the current availability

 We ask teachers to make a one-year commitment.
-We offer competetive benefits, health insurance, continuing education stipends, and provide ongoing professional development.
+We offer competitive wages, benefits, health insurance, continuing education stipends, and provide ongoing professional development.

 No. We accept checks.

 Every September the children who will enter Kindergarten graduate from the program.
 These openings allow for transition-age children to move up to preschool and each younger age group to move to the next appropriate room.
 As children develop relationships with their peers, we believe it is important to maintain these friendships at least until they move to the next level the following September.
 We prefer that groups of children stay together in cohorts, but occasionally classrooms need to be divided in order to accommodate scheduling changes.
 When an opening occurs mid-year, we generally offer space to a family off the waiting list.

 Yes.
 Siblings of currently enrolled children have priority over anyone on the waiting list.